Best Balance Transfer Credit Cards

 You’ll need good credit.

-Before the Great Recession of 2008, balance transfer cards for bad credit were more common, and banks were more willing to approve them.
-However, after the whole disaster, it became increasingly more difficult to find low interest credit card offers for balance transfers.
+Before the Great Recession of 2008, balance transfer cards were more commonly issued to bad-credit borrowers, and banks were more willing to approve them.
+However, after the whole disaster, it became increasingly more difficult to get your card if you have a subpar rating.

 This might not be such a bad thing — instead of lending out bad credit that the borrowers could never repay, banks are now more careful.
 However, don’t worry if you’re struggling with your credit score and want to get a balance transfer card.
-You can find options for low interest balance transfer credit cards on our list, even for poor credit scores.
+You can find options on our list, even for poor credit scores.

 It’s important to do your research: calculate how big your monthly repayments should be in order to pay off your debt in time.
 If you’re worried about getting rejected for a balance transfer card, read our next section.
 It gives you a few tips that can help you get approved.